hai-vr/documentation/docs/basis/avatar-customization/vixxy/allowed-components.md

 # Allowed components

-*Vixxy* operates with a list of allowed components.
+By default, *Vixxy* does not allow toggling or accessing all component types as a precautionary measure to prevent affecting components that are created by the application.

+These restrictions may be relaxed during the development of Vixxy.

-The following components are permitted:
+The following components are permitted in a default configuration:

-- **In UnityEngine:**
+- **In UnityEngine base components:**
   - *Miscellaneous:*
     - Transform
     - GameObject